noiseprotocol/noise_spec/noise.md

 |     IX             0              6      |
 +------------------------------------------+

+\newpage

 8. Protocol names and modifiers
 ===================

-To produce a **Noise protocol name** for `Initialize()` you concatenate the ASCII string `Noise_` with four underscore-separated name sections which sequentially name the handshake pattern, the DH functions, the cipher functions, and then the hash functions.
+To produce a **Noise protocol name** for `Initialize()` you concatenate the ASCII string `"Noise_"` with four underscore-separated name sections which sequentially name the handshake pattern, the DH functions, the cipher functions, and then the hash functions.
 The resulting name must be 255 bytes or less.
 Examples: